alukosdev/ccsp/review/laws.md

 ---
-icon: stop
+icon: alert
 ---

-!!!danger
+!!!warning
-This is a new page.
-We need to determine whether it's relevant to keep around or not.
-If so, all laws should be linked to their respective pages.
-We should also determine whether "origin" is the appropriate/most useful column to include here.
+This is a new page which is currently under revision.
 !!!

 # Laws